tellurianinteractive/Tellurian.Trains.TimetablePlanningApp/CONTRIBUTING.md

 ## As Translator
 If you want the application in yet another language, you can make a translation or improve an existing translation.

-> NOTE: This is a very early stage in the development.
-Details will be added here as development progress.